dudeperf3ct/dudeperf3ct.github.io/_posts/2019-06-01-Kyrptonite-for-humans.md

 To be a good diagnostician, a physician needs to acquire a large set of labels for diseases, each of which binds an idea of the illness and its symptoms, possible antecedents and causes, possible developments and consequences, and possible interventions to cure or mitigate the illness.
 Learning medicine consists in part of learning the language of medicine.
 A deeper understanding of human minds, their judgements and choices also requires a richer vocabulary than is available in everyday language.
 Much of this post aims to improve the ability to identify and understand errors of judgement and choice, in others and eventually in ourselves, by providing a richer and more precise language to discuss them.

-> <span color='purple'>We have came so far but when it comes to understanding ourselves we know so little about ourselves and others.</span>
+> <span class='purple'>We have came so far but when it comes to understanding ourselves we know so little about ourselves and others.</span>

 This post will be a collection of thoughts *shamelessly stolen* from Daniel Kahneman's [Thinking Fast and Slow](https://www.worldcat.org/title/thinking-fast-and-slow/oclc/917473664&referer=brief_results), Eliezer Yudkowsky's [Rationality : A-Z](https://www.lesswrong.com/rationality)(*free read*), Nassim Taleb's [Black Swan](https://www.worldcat.org/title/black-swan-the-impact-of-the-highly-improbable/oclc/1079759045&referer=brief_results), Charlie Munger's [The Psychology of Human Misjudgment](http://web.archive.org/web/20151004200748/http://law.indiana.edu/instruction/profession/doc/16_1.pdf)(*free read*) and Sanjay Bakshi's classes on [Behavioral Finance and Business Valuation](https://www.sanjaybakshi.net/bfbv-v14/)(*free to read*).